 Pivotal to Silver Muse dining experience, this elegant bar and grill incorporates the best that the sea has to offer.

 Instantly recalling images of the sea in all her watery majesty, the Atlantides are the seven nymph daughters of Atlas.
-Creative muses, known for their wisdom and beauty, the sisters were granted immortality in the form of stars and can be seen today in the constellation of Taurus.
-Pivotal to Silver Muse dining experience, this elegant bar and grill incorporates the best that the sea has to offer.
-Created to temper your taste buds, designer dishes such as royal crab, blue lobster and Verbena infused red snapper in a sea salt crust are showcased alongside the best steaks offshore.
+Creative muses known for their wisdom and beauty, the sisters were granted immortality in the form of stars and can be seen today in the constellation of Taurus.
+Pivotal to the Silver Muse dining experience, this elegant bar and grill incorporates the best that the sea has to offer.
+Created to temper your taste buds, designer dishes such as royal crab, lobster, and verbena-infused red snapper in a sea salt crust are showcased alongside the best steaks offshore.

 Authentic Italian recipes and the freshest, sustainable ingredients come together in this restaurant at sea.